thriveweb/deking-new/content/projects/titanium-bar-gold-coast.md

   - category: 'Commercial '
 meta:
   canonicalLink: 'https://www.dekingdecks.com.au/projects/titanium-bar-gold-coast/'
+  description: >-
-  description: 'Refurbishment to an existing deck, with all new hardwood frame and decking'
+    Refurbishment to an existing deck at the Titanium bar on the Gold Coast, with all new hardwood frame and decking.
   noindex: false
-  title: Titanium Bar Gold Coast | Deking Decks
+  title: 'Titanium Bar Gold Coast Commercial Deck Project | Deking '
 ---